belvieir4/belvieir4/README.md

 # Hi, I'm Isabel Vieira

-**I'm a Product Designer Transitioning to Front-end Development**
+**I'm a Product Designer and Front-end Developer based in Canada**

 :books: I’m currently deepening my knowledge in HTML, CSS, JavaScript/TypeScript and React

-:computer: I’m looking for an job oportunity to start and grow my career in Development
+:computer: I’m looking for an job oportunity to focus and grow my career in Development

-:wave: You can reach me on [my LinkedIn](https://www.linkedin.com/in/isabelcvieira/) and you can see a live preview of [my projects here](https://belvieir4.github.io/portfolio/)
+:wave: You can reach me on [my LinkedIn](https://www.linkedin.com/in/isabelcvieira/) and you can see a live preview of [my projects here](https://isabelvieira.me) (and some of my past Design projects)

 <!---
 belvieir4/belvieir4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.